srseibs/Sweat-With-Annette/README.md

   * MediaPlayer for sound effects
   * Timer (which will now Pause when deciding to abort a workout)
 - _**Workout Sets**_ created to allow custom subsets of the master list of exercises.
+- Created Unit tests for BMI Diagnoses and Instrumented tests for Room database